ninayujiri/Pick-Me-Up/README.md

 5. Set the request URL to your tunneled address
 6. Create a module that's linked to server.js and set the variables with your ngrok info.
 Set `twilioID , twilioToken, twilioNumber, and test_number`

-Run the development web server using `npm start`
+Run the development web server using `npm run local`

 Visit http://localhost:8080/